-Women may live longer than men, but they may not be doing it in better health.
-Medibank data reveals women are 7.8% more likely to be admitted to hospital than men.
+Go figure: women live longer than men, yet are 7.8% more likely to be admitted to hospital

 Australian women have a higher life expectancy than Australian men, living on average 4.5 years longer.
 However, this may not mean they are experiencing better health.
 In fact, Medibank data suggests women are 7.8% more likely to be admitted to hospital than men, and more likely to have longer stays.